-Symptomatic improvement usually occurs after 2 weeks, while TSH values take six weeks to establish a steady state.
-Hence, TSH values should be measured after six weeks and the dose should be adjusted.
+Symptomatic improvement usually occurs after two weeks, while TSH values take six weeks to establish a steady-state.
+Hence, TSH values should be measured after six weeks, and the dose should be adjusted.

 It is characterized only by a biochemical alteration in the TSH value with no clinical symptoms.
-If the TSH value is less than 10 mIU/L, monitoring the TSH is advised every 3 months without treatment.
+If the TSH value is less than 10 mIU/L, monitoring TSH is advised every three months without treatment.

 Treatment is required for the following presentations:

-- In patient with evidence of cardiac disease.
+- In patients with evidence of cardiac disease

-Subclinical hypothyroidism is treated by administration of synthetic T4 (25 mcg).
+Subclinical hypothyroidism is treated by the administration of synthetic T4 (25 mcg).

-It may be present as goitrous and atrophic autoimmune thyroiditis.
-The pathogenesis involves the presence of high concentrations of antibodies to thyroid peroxidase and thyroglobulin.
+It may present as goitrous and atrophic autoimmune thyroiditis.
+The pathogenesis involves high concentrations of antibodies to thyroid peroxidase and thyroglobulin.
 It usually has a higher prevalence in females.

-The clinical course of the Hashimoto’s disease involves gradual loss of thyroid function.
-Initial presentation involves the presence of subclinical hypothyroidism (TSH elevation with normal T4 and T3) which will show an eventual progression to overt hypothyroidism.
-The overt hypothyroidism usually persists throughout the lifetime, except in the case of children or pregnant women.
-They show only transient changes which will return to normal.
+The clinical course of Hashimoto’s disease involves a gradual loss of thyroid function.
+The initial presentation is subclinical hypothyroidism (TSH elevation with normal T4 and T3), which will eventually progress to overt hypothyroidism.
+Overt hypothyroidism usually persists throughout one’s lifetime, except in the case of children or pregnant women, who show only transient changes that will return to normal.

-Inflammation in the earlier stages and follicular atrophy shows a gradual progression to follicular rupture.
-There is an increased release of the thyroid hormone into the circulation leading to transient hyperthyroid symptoms.
+Inflammation in the earlier stages and follicular atrophy shows a gradual progression of follicular rupture.
+There is an increased release of the thyroid hormone into the circulation, leading to transient hyperthyroid symptoms.

-Histopathology characteristically shows lymphocytic infiltration, lymphoid germinal centres and epithelial hurthle cell changes.
+Histopathology characteristically shows lymphocytic infiltration, lymphoid germinal centers, and epithelial hurthle cell changes.
 There is gradual follicular destruction as the disease progresses.
-Association with HLA-DR 5 is seen.
-There is an increased risk of Non-Hodgkin’s lymphoma in hashimotos thyroiditis.
+Association with HLA-DR 5 is observed.
+Patients with Hashimoto’s thyroiditis have an increased risk of Non-Hodgkin’s lymphoma.

 Antibodies against the following thyroid antigens are associated with Hashimoto’s disease: